15A NCAC 13B .0105 COLLECTION AND TRANSPORTATION OF SOLID WASTE

 (4) The vehicle or container body, waste holding area, and hopper, if so equipped, shall be free of holes, cracks, rusting, corrosion, or other evidence of damage or weakness that may allow the escape of solid, semi-solid, or liquid waste.

-(5) The waste holding area, including the hopper and around the packer blade, if so equipped, shall be clean of debris to prevent vectors or the accumulation of litter.
+(5) The waste holding area, including the hopper and around the packer blade, if so equipped, shall be clear of debris to prevent vectors or the accumulation of litter.

 (6) The vehicle or container shall be loaded, transported, operated, and maintained to prevent the escape of solid, semi-solid, or liquid waste to the environment.

-(7) The vehicle or container shall be serviced, repaired, and cleaned to maintain sanitary conditions, to preserve the integrity of the door seal, to prevent the accumulation of mechanical fluids, dirt, and filth on the vehicle's exterior, and to prevent contamination of the environment by fluids.
+(7) The vehicle or container shall be serviced, repaired, and cleaned to preserve the integrity of the door seal, to prevent the accumulation of mechanical fluids, dirt, leachate, and waste particulates on the vehicle's exterior, and to prevent contamination of the environment by fluids.

 History Note: Authority G.S.
 130A-294(b); S.L.
 2013-413;